tomoleary/tomoleary.github.io/_pages/index.md

  <!-- Research Associate in the OPTIMUS Center of the Oden Institute at The University of Texas at Austin. -->
 <p style="text-align: justify">
 I work on numerical methods for the inference, prediction, and optimal design and control of complex physical systems.
 Of particular interest are systems mathematically modeled by parametrized partial differential equations (PDEs).
-My work blends numerical analysis, machine learning, and mechanistic modeling to create state-of-the-art methods to support decision making regarding complex systems under high-dimensional uncertainty.
+My work blends numerical analysis, machine learning, and mechanistic modeling to create state-of-the-art algorithms to optimize and support decision making regarding complex systems with high-dimensional uncertainty.
 </p>